Aloo Posto (Bengali Poppy Seed Potato Fry)

 Pro Tips By Neha

 The poppy seeds turn bitter very soon.
-Make sure to check the best-before date before using them in the recipe otherwise they will spoil the taste of the entire dish.
+Check the best-before date before using them in the recipe; otherwise, they will spoil the taste of the entire dish.

 Poppy seeds should be stored in an airtight container in a cool, dry place.
 They can also be stored in the refrigerator or freezer to extend their shelf life.
-Avoid storing poppy seeds in direct sunlight or in a humid environment as this can cause them to spoil or become rancid.
+Avoid storing posto in direct sunlight or a humid environment, as this can cause them to spoil or become rancid.

-Instead of making a powder, you can also make poppy seeds paste (posto paste).
-In fact, traditionally, a fine paste of these seeds is used to make this dish.
-But since it is easier to powder them than make a paste using modern appliances, I have switched to the powder version.
+You can also make a poppy seed paste (posto paste) instead of a powder.
+Traditionally, a fine paste of these seeds is used to make this dish.
+But I have switched to the powder version since it is easier to powder them than to make a paste using modern appliances.

-To make poppy-seed paste, soak 50 g of white poppy seeds in ½ cup of hot water for two hours.
-Strain and add them to a grinder jar, along with 2 green chilies and 100 ml water.
+Soak 1.8 oz (50 g) of white poppy seeds in ½ cup of hot water for two hours to make a poppy-seed paste.
+Strain and add them to a grinder jar, along with two green chilies and 3.4 oz (100 ml) water.
 Grind to make a smooth paste.
-You can use this paste in place of the powder in this recipe of aloo posto.
+Use this paste instead of the powder in this aloo posto recipe.

 Frequently Asked Questions

-You can make aloo posto with onion as well.
-Fry ½ cup of chopped onions in oil until lightly browned.
+You can also make Bengali aloo posto with onion.
+Fry ½ cup chopped onions in oil until lightly browned.
 Then add potato cubes and follow the recipe as mentioned below.

-You can also add some fried onions at the end of the cooking, it tastes really nice.
+You can also add some fried onions at the end of the cooking; it tastes nice.

 Storage Suggestions